 Cons: Expensive, no customization

 DB Customz makes some pretty unique and downright awesome grilles.
 Their most extreme one has to be their Night Glow model.
 “TOYOTA” or "TACOMA" lights up with custom LED lighting kit.
+One selling point for them is that they make their grilles out of stainless steel, which of course, doesn't rust.
 Their prices on grilles range from $507 to $1,010.

 Make: DB Customz